Christine Stephens

-Christine Vivienne Stephens is a New Zealand psychology academic.
+Christine Vivienne Stephens ONZM is a critical health psychologist and New Zealand psychology academic.
 She is currently professor of psychology at Massey University based in the Palmerston North.
 She is one of the founding members of the International Society of Critical Health Psychology, which she has also chaired.
-She is currently the society's treasurer.

 Career

-Stephens completed her PhD at Massey University on occupational overuse in 1993 before joining the staff in 1996 and rising to professor.
+Stephens completed a master's degree at Massey University on occupational overuse syndrome and psychosocial stressors, followed by a PhD on occupational overuse in the New Zealand police force in 1993.
+She joined the staff at Massey in 1996, rising to professor.
 Upon appointment she developed a course in health promotion, which was offered from 2001 and which she taught until 2016.
 During this time she authored a book on health promotion, entitled Health Promotion: A Psychosocial Approach and published in 2008.
 Stephens co-leads the cross-disciplinary Health and Ageing Research Team (HART) with Fiona Alpass, also at Massey.
 The team's major focus is a longitudinal study of quality of life in ageing (Health, Work and Retirement study), the New Zealand Longitudinal Study of Ageing.
 The research team has conducted bi-annual surveys of a population sample of older people for over 10 years.
 The research also includes in-depth qualitative studies on topics such as informal care-giving, palliative care, experiences of terminal illness, and housing needs.